-This might sound like a dreary start to this resource, but we’re starting here because if you don’t have the resources and budget to allocate to podcasting, you may as well save yourself the time and stop reading.
-We’re all busy people, after all!
+This might sound like a dreary start to this resource, but we’re starting here because if you don’t have the resources or budget to allocate to podcasting, you may as well save yourself the time and stop reading.

 Want to keep reading?
-Awesome, next up is goals!
+Awesome, next up are goals!